-How do homes help those with dementia approach the last phase of life?
-Jef Smith visits a residential home specialising in provision for a range mental health conditions.
+How do care workers help those with dementia approach the last phase of their lives?
+Jef Smith reports.

-Death and dementia — no two words so succinctly encapsulate our age’s most feared subjects, and with good reason.
+Death and dementia.
+No two words so succinctly encapsulate our age’s most feared taboos, and with good reason.
 Fear of death is certainly not new and needs no explanation.
 Fear of dementia, however, is a uniquely modern phenomenon since increased longevity exponentially multiplies the numbers of those at risk.

 But how do those whose cognitive capacities are ravaged by dementia or other long term mental disorders experience the imminence of death?
-This truly terrifying question prompts in the rest of us only anxious guesses, and for no group are these concerns more pressing than for the staff of organisations providing social care, particularly for those working in residential care and nursing homes.
+That truly terrifying question prompts in the rest of us only anxious guesses, and for no group are these concerns more pressing than for the staff of organisations providing social care.

-Whether or not a home claims to specialise in dementia services, it is likely that a substantial proportion of its users as they approach the last phase of life will do so with a diagnosis of dementia.
-Even if dementia is not identified as an older person’s cause of death, it may still cast a heavy shadow over their last days.
-Just how do homes cope with this literally dreadful responsibility?
+Whether or not an agency claims to specialise in dementia care, it is likely that a high proportion of its service users as they approach the last phase of life will do so with some sort of mental health diagnosis, most commonly dementia.
+Even if dementia is not identified as the cause of death, it may still cast a heavy shadow over their last days.
+Just how do care workers cope with this literally dreadful responsibility?

-Earlier in the morning, I had had conversations with two relatives who had come to visit their very poorly loved ones.
-They both spoke movingly of the sometimes troubled history of their families and of their feelings of guilt and inadequacy about not being able to provide full time care themselves, but their ability to discuss dying with relative ease clearly derives from the openness with which the issue is always treated within the Sherdley Court community.
+Similarly, I have several conversations with relatives of people receiving various social care services.
+Though they often speak emotionally of the sometimes troubled history of their families and of their recurring feelings of guilt and inadequacy about not being able to provide full time care themselves, their ability to discuss dying with relative ease clearly derives from the openness with which the issue has been treated by the professionals caring for their loved ones.

 Gold Standard Framework

-The home also has access to various aids derived from other sources.
-Among these is a form called Preferred Priorities for Care (PCC), originally prepared 10 years ago by the Lancashire and South Cumbria Cancer Network, subsequently substantially revised, and now endorsed by the NHS End of Life Care programme.
-This invites anyone facing death — all of us? — to confront questions the answers to which define our preferences and priorities.
+For any provider still looking for aids to their systems for dealing with dying, there are plenty of easily adaptable examples to hand.
+Among these is a form called Preferred Priorities for Care, a document I came across recently on a visit to St Helens.
+This was originally prepared 10 years ago by the Lancashire and South Cumbria Cancer Network, it was subsequently substantially revised, and it is now endorsed by the NHS End of Life Care programme.
+The form invites anyone facing death — all of us? — to confront questions the answers to which define our preferences and priorities.
 (Not for the first time with a health service document, I found the Easy read version, with its straightforward language and neat graphics, much more accessible.)